 Next, make a minimum gift of \$5,000 in cash or securities to the Jewish Federation of Greater Philadelphia.

 Your initial contribution can be made by check (payable to the Jewish Federation of Greater Philadelphia), by wire, or by transfer of publicly traded securities or mutual fund shares.
+Currently, the IRS does not consider contributions to a DAF to be a "qualified charitable distribution."
 All contributions to the DAF are acknowledged with a letter to simplify your tax reporting.
 Publicly traded securities and mutual fund shares are sold upon receipt by the Jewish Federation and the net proceeds are added to the DAF.